componentjs/component/Readme.md

   - hackable internals (no monolithic lib here)
   - resolves dependencies

+## Dependencies

+  By using GitHub as the registry, `component(1)` is automatically available to you without further explicit knowledge or work creating a registry account etc.

+  A nice side-effect of this namespaced world is that dependencies are explicit and self-documenting.
+No longer do you need to query the registry for a "repo" property that may not exist, it's simply build in to the package name, for example ["visionmedia/page.js"](https://github.com/visionmedia/page.js) rather than the ambiguous "page".

 ## Developing component(1)

   `component(1)` and sub-commands are structured much like `git(1)`,